alorence/django-modern-rpc/docs/server.rst

     def multiply(a, b):
         return a * b

-All procedures registered in the server will use the auth callback configured in the namespace.
+All procedures registered in the server will use the auth callback configured in the server.

 .. note::
   Configured authentication callback can be overridden at namespace or procedure level.